asgr-dk/elm-msg-replay/readme.md

 ## Example

-You can run the example by cloning and running the following commands with bash from the root of the repo:
+You can try the example by running the following commands with bash from the root of the repo:

 ```bash
 cd example